Joshua-1078191/wp2-2024-mvc-1b4-04_notfound/README.md

 - GeeksforGeeks.
 (2023, Februari 2).
 Flask HTTP methods, handle GET & POST requests.
 Retrieved from GeeksforGeeks.org: https://www.geeksforgeeks.org/flask-http-methods-handle-get-post-requests/
 - GeeksforGeeks.
 (2024, Juli 31).
 How to Center a Flex Container but Left-Align Flex Items?
 Retrieved from GeeksforGeeks.org: https://www.geeksforgeeks.org/how-to-center-a-flex-container-but-left-align-flex-items/#using-margin-auto-on-the-flex-container
 - GeeksForGeeks.
 (2024, januari 5).
 How to Set Checkboxes Readonly in HTML ?
 Retrieved from www.geeksforgeeks.org: https://www.geeksforgeeks.org/how-to-set-checkboxes-readonly-in-html/
+- Haim, I. (2024, mei 14).
+How To Center A Table In CSS / HTML.
+Retrieved from elementor.com: https://elementor.com/blog/how-to-center-a-table-in-css/#:~:text=Method%201%3A%20margin%3A%200%20auto%3B,-This%20is%20the&text=Set%20Margins%20to%20Auto%3A%20By,the%20table%20into%20the%20center.
 - Jibin.
 (2017, Juni 2). select required not working.
 Retrieved from Stackoverflow: https://stackoverflow.com/questions/44322824/select-required-not-working
 - kasperhj.
 (2013, Januari 19).
 Common folder/file structure in Flask app [closed].
 Retrieved from Stackoverflow: https://stackoverflow.com/questions/14415500/common-folder-file-structure-in-flask-app
 - Kimmy.
 (2013, Juni 26).
 How to debug a Flask app.
 Retrieved from Stackoverflow: https://stackoverflow.com/questions/17309889/how-to-debug-a-flask-app
 - Sheldon.
 (2021, November 9).
 How do I determine if the row has been inserted?
 Retrieved from Stackoverflow: https://stackoverflow.com/questions/13313694/how-do-i-determine-if-the-row-has-been-inserted
 - Tagliaferri, L. (2021, Augustus 20).
 How To Use *args and **kwargs in Python 3.
 Retrieved from digitalocean.com: https://www.digitalocean.com/community/tutorials/how-to-use-args-and-kwargs-in-python-3
+- w3schools.
+(2025).
+CSS Layout - The position Property.
+Retrieved from w3schools.com: https://www.w3schools.com/css/css_positioning.asp
+- w3schools.com.
+(2025).
+How TO - Custom Scrollbar.
+Retrieved from w3schools.com: https://www.w3schools.com/howto/howto_css_custom_scrollbar.asp